Time-consistent stopping under decreasing impatience: Introduction

 The paper is organized as follows.
-In Section \ref{sec:motivation}, we introduce the setup of our model, and demonstrate time inconsistency in stopping problems through examples.
-In Section \ref{sec:equilibrium}, we first examine a sophisticated agent's behavior from a game-theoretic perspective.
-Based on our observations, we precisely formulate the concept of (sub-game perfect Nash) equilibrium for stopping problems in continuous time.
-Next, we propose to find these equilibriums via fixed-point iterations, and establish the required convergence result.
-Section \ref{sec:examples} thoroughly studies the real option model under hyperbolic discounting as an illustration of our theory.
-Most of the proofs are delegated to the appendices.
+In Section \ref{sec:motivation}, we introduce the setup of our model, and demonstrate time inconsistency in stopping decisions through examples.
+In Section \ref{sec:equilibrium}, we formulate the concept of equilibrium for stopping problems in continuous time, search for equilibrium strategies via fixed-point iterations, and establish the required convergence result.
+Section \ref{sec:examples} illustrates our theory thoroughly in a real options model.
+Most of the proofs are delegated to appendices.